 How to get there?

-If you arrive by car, you have to get on Jadrolinija ferry lines to Rogac, its main port.
+If you arrive by car, you must get on Jadrolinija ferry lines to Rogac, its main port.
 A ferry connection runs three to five times a day, depending on the day in the week and part of the year.

-More information you can find on how to reach Split islands page, with detailed timetable by month and season.
+More information you can find on how to reach the Solta island page here, with a detailed timetable by month and season.